-Once those are achieved, money could be shifted into longer-term planning, such as retirement, buying or upgrading a home, paying off a mortgage, or investing.
+Once those are achieved, money could be shifted into longer-term planning, such as retirement (perhaps even retiring early), buying or upgrading a home, paying off a mortgage, or investing.

-No matter how long it takes, checking something off a goals list can be a huge feeling of accomplishment, as well as motivation to start the next chapter.
+No matter how long it takes, checking something off a goal list can be a huge feeling of accomplishment, as well as motivation to start the next chapter.

 As a good witch from the North once said, “It’s always best to start at the beginning.”
 And when outlining a plan for financial security, that can mean taking a refresher course on personal finance basics.